Reemaa828/Linux_11_5/M1_S2/PROCESS_STACK.md

 -  kernel gives the process
     -  ID
     -  Priority
     -  Time of execution

-## What kind of operation that can be done to **manipulate process** in userland?
+## What kind of operation that can be done to **manipulate a process** in userland?
 1. run this process or create it(creation is done by the kernel)
 2. terminate the process
 3. change priority